wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 **Currently this module has not yet been proven to be fully stable.
 We recommend not using this in a production environment, until it has been thoroughly tested.**

+**It is possible to have the old and the new plugin installed at the same time.
+To avoid confusion however, we recommend completely uninstalling the old module first, before installing the new one.**

 ### 1. Features
 There are a lot of new features, but there are also some features that are not available as of yet.
 The following features are not available in the new Magento 2 plugin: